Hafiz Ibrahim Kawu: Executive Commissioner, National Pension Commission (2025–present)

-On 11 August 2025, Kawu was appointed Executive Commissioner of the National Pension Commission (PenCom) by President Tinubu, with a mandate to help oversee Nigeria’s pension industry and drive reforms in pension administration.
+On 11 August 2025, Kawu was appointed Executive Commissioner (Technical)of the National Pension Commission (PenCom) by President Tinubu, with a mandate to help oversee Nigeria’s pension industry and drive reforms in pension administration.

 Honors and recognition

 In October 2022, he was conferred with the Officer of the Order of the Niger (OON) by the then President, Muhammadu Buhari, GCFR, in recognition of his service to the nation.

 Kawu is also a Member of the National Institute for Policy and Strategic Studies (NIPSS), earning the designation mni.